Kantri

 The film was initially scheduled to release on 28 April 2008.
 However, it was released 12 days later.
 The film was released on 9 May 2008.
-Upon release, Kantri received mixed to negative reviews and was a flop at box office.
+Upon release, the film received mixed to negative reviews from critics and audiences.
+Despite the reviews, the film took a good opening, and became a hit at the box office.
 Kantri is also the first Indian film to feature a 3D animated character based on an actor.
-It was also dubbed in English under the title Jackal.

 Plot

 NRI Krishna returns to his village with his wife and child to work for the upliftment of the village folk.
 However, when the family along with his old father, is on its way home with the money, Pothuraju aka PR betrays everyone by killing them and running away with the money, leaving his wife and son behind.
 Pothuraju is presently the head of a business empire and is known for his nefarious connections and illegal dealings.
 He is supported at every step by his friend and partner Seshu.
 Enters Kantri who enters Pothuraju's gang to earn money for the orphanage where he grew up (he was orphaned at a very young age).
 Kantri falls in love with Varalakshmi.
 However, she initially does not like Kantri but eventually falls for.his good nature.